ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

 Converting a raster to a vector

-If you have some raster-based elements that you’d like to include in your Infographiq image, Inkscape has got you covered.
+If you have some raster-based elements that you’d like to include in your JAI Vectors image, Inkscape has got you covered.
 You’ll just need to convert those elements into vectors and [here’s a tutorial on how to do that](https://inkscape.org/doc/tutorials/tracing/tutorial-tracing.html).

 ### 3.2.4 Saving the image

-To be used by Infographiq, the file must be exported in svg format.
+To be used by JAI Vectors, the file must be exported in svg format.
 Good news!
 Inkscape’s native file format is already svg.
 When you save the image, just be sure to save it in the format “Inkscape SVG (#.svg)”.